javascriptor1/time-tracking-dashboard-main/README.md

 Hello everyone 👋, I'm Mohammed and this is my solution to this nice challenge.

-Starting from this challenge, I decided to stop using flexbox for general layout of all future challenges.
-Instead , I will use CSS grid as I need to practice and do more exercises on CSS grid to improve.
+Starting from this challenge, I decided to stop using Flexbox for the general layout of all future challenges.
+Instead, I will use CSS grid as I need to practice and do more exercises on CSS grid to improve.

-I will briefly talk about my current process of solving FEM challenges and I hope it will help and inspire other beginners(like me 😊).
-To make this process actionable so other can follow , I will list the steps I take to solve the challenge :-
+I will briefly talk about my current process of solving FEM challenges and I hope it will help and inspire other beginners (like me 😊).
+To make this process actionable so others can follow, I will list the steps I take to solve the challenge-

-1- I download the challenge resource file and extract it in specially folder so I can use it in future if needed without having to re-download it again.
+1- I download the challenge resource file and extract it in a special folder so I can use it in the future if needed without having to re-download it again.

-2- After files extracted, I read about requirements to solve the challenge.
+2- After the files were extracted, I read about the requirements to solve the challenge.

 3- After reading the requirements, I open the design folder to see the final product both for mobile and desktop screens.
-I also note down the number of active state elements so I don't forget to do it while solving the main challenge.
+I also take note of the number of active state elements so I don't forget to do it while solving the main challenge.

 4- After I see both photos for screen designs, I take some notes on how best to do the HTML markup and how to structure the elements in the page.
-This is very very important issue and help in later steps.
-I pick up best semantic tags which serve the purpose of the content.
+This is a very very important issue and help in later steps.
+I pick up the best semantic tags which serve the purpose of the content.

-5- I then create a css styling and javascript files , link them to the html file then I initialize a new git repo and make initial commit on the master branch.
+5- I then create CSS styling and Javascript files, link them to the HTML file, initialize a new git repo, and make an initial commit on the master branch.

-6- Then I do the actual markup of all texts in challenge file for mobile screens. for example , if a text is best displayed as H1 tag , I wrap the text in h1 tag using a shortcut in vscode,etc..
-I also add images and icons at this stage. then I create a new git branch for mobile-design before I start styling.
+6- Then I do the actual markup of all texts in the challenge file for mobile screens. for example, if a text is best displayed as an H1 tag, I wrap the text in h1 tag using a shortcut in VScode, etc..
+I also add images and icons at this stage. then I create a new git branch for mobile design before I start styling.

-**Note** : I always do mobile-first solution and I don't combine mobile and desktop styling at same stage.
+**Note**: I always do mobile-first solution and don't combine mobile and desktop styling at the same stage.

-7- After I finish the markup stage , I go to styling stage targeting mobile screens.
-I use live server on vscode , I go live and open the page in my chrome , then use **Pixel perfect** extension to load the design file for mobile screen as overlay on top of my actual page.
-I make sure the overlay image is exactly 100% on top of my html page.
+7- After I finish the markup stage, I go to the styling stage targeting mobile screens.
+I use a live server on VScode, go live and open the page in my Chrome, then use the **Pixel perfect** extension to load the design file for the mobile screen as an overlay on top of my actual page.
+I make sure the overlay image is exactly 100% on top of my HTML page.
 I make sure I choose the right screen resolution which is 375px.

-8- At this stage, I use **Responsively app** to see how the page will look like on different screen sizes.
+8- At this stage, I use the **Responsively app** to see how the page will look like on different screen sizes.
 I usually have the following screen sizes opened at the same time:

-- Iphone SE 375px **Fem design size for mobile**
+- iPhone SE 375px **Fem design size for mobile**
-- Iphone Pro Max 428px
+- iPhone Pro Max 428px
-- Ipad mini 768px
+- iPad mini 768px
-- Ipad Air 820px
+- iPad Air 820px
-- Ipad Pro 1024px
+- iPad Pro 1024px
-- My own screen size 1366px
+- My screen size 1366px
 - MacBook Pro 1440px **Fem design size for desktop**

-9- After I finished mobile screen design , I commit all changes, checkout to master branch , then merge mobile-design branch with master created before.
+9- After I finish the mobile screen design, I commit all changes, check to master branch, then merge the mobile-design branch with the master branch.

-10- I then create a new branch for desktop design , load the design image as overlay on chrome using the extension and I start coding on custom screen size of 1440px I created for this purpose.
+10- I then create a new branch for desktop design, load the design image as an overlay on Chrome using the extension, and start coding on a custom screen size of 1440px I created for this purpose.

-11- I repeat step 9 with desktop branch.
+11- I repeat step 9 with the desktop branch.

-**Note** : I will add a new git branch in future for accessibility,SEO and performance so I improve this area also.
+**Note**: I will add a new git branch in the future for accessibility, SEO, and performance so I improve this area also.

-12- I move to Javascript part of the challenge after I create a new git branch for it.
+12- I move to the Javascript part of the challenge after I create a new git branch for it.

-13- After I solve the javascript part , I commit and merge into master branch and my solution is ready for deployment.
+13- After I solve the Javascript part, I commit and merge into the master branch and my solution is ready for deployment.

-14- I do final checks to make sure all things are working as it should , then I deploy to netlify.
+14- I do final checks to make sure all things are working as they should, then I deploy to Netlify.

 15- I then upload my solution to FEM website

 This is a brief process overview I developed over time.
-I'm know its not perfect for sure but its good start for a beginner like me with big room for improvement in future.
+I know it’s not perfect for sure but it's a good start for a beginner like me with big room for improvement in the future.

 This process does not take into account frameworks or libraries I might use in my solution.
-In case I did use such frameworks (like tailwindcss for example), I install them at initial stage.
+In case I did use such frameworks (like Tailwindcss for example), I install them at the initial stage.

 ### Built with